walles/moar/README.md

 * Incremental search using ^s and ^r like in Emacs

-* Enable filtered input, start with zcat as a filter
+* Gunzip input files with .gz extension before displaying them

 * Warn but don't hang if we get an incomplete UTF-8 sequence from getch() in wide_getch().
 Hanging won't be that much of a problem